Our performing arts teachers reflect on the importance of the arts in education

 Rebecca Curtis, Head of Dance, writes –

 I was delighted to read Geoff Barton’s article about the power of the Arts within our schools.
-Having worked under his headship for eight years, I know first-hand his genuine passion for giving all students access to lessons in dance, music, drama and art; especially as nowadays state schools struggle to maintain numbers in these subjects at GCSE and A Level.
+Having worked under his headship for eight years, I know first-hand his genuine passion for giving all pupils access to lessons in dance, music, drama and art; especially as nowadays state schools struggle to maintain numbers in these subjects at GCSE and A Level.

-He discusses how much of an impact dance had on hearing-impaired students.
+He discusses how much of an impact dance had on hearing-impaired pupils.
 This struck a chord with me; not only having personally taught some of those boys, but having just taken part in an enthralling GCSE dance conference held at Rambert Dance, London.
 I worked over two days with practitioners from the Dance Anthology; one of which, StopGap Dance, works with dancers who are both able-bodied or have wide-ranging disabilities ranging from amputation to paralysis.
 Their ethos is that everyone has movement within them – we just have to translate it to find our own body’s way of performing it.
-I truly believe that dance is and should be for all, having seen first-hand the benefits it has for students’ lives, but also – on a professional level – how stunning the work of a wheelchair-bound dancer can be.
+I truly believe that dance is and should be for all, having seen first-hand the benefits it has for pupils’ lives, but also – on a professional level – how stunning the work of a wheelchair-bound dancer can be.
 It puts things in to perspective; if they are making a career from dance, then anyone can achieve whatever we put our minds to.

 Barton also discusses how arts subjects are far more than just ‘enrichment activities’.
 I wholeheartedly agree.
-Here at Ipswich High School we are proud of our unrivalled opportunities for our students to study performing arts subjects, from the age of 3 to 18, in curriculum time.
+Here at Ipswich High School we are proud of our unrivalled opportunities for our pupils to study performing arts subjects, from the age of 3 to 18, in curriculum time.
 The dance department celebrated the first cohort of GCSE and A Level results this summer with a 100% pass rate in both courses.
 66% achieved an A/A* grade at GCSE and 100% A-C at AS level.
-We are thrilled with how much the subject has grown – bucking the trend of both local and national decline and we will look forward to welcoming new students to the school who are passionate about performing arts.
+We are thrilled with how much the subject has grown – bucking the trend of both local and national decline and we will look forward to welcoming new pupils to the school who are passionate about performing arts.
 As Geoff says “Show me a great school and I’ll show you a rich pulsing culture of the arts at its core.
 It’s what we do and has made our schools the envy of so much of the world.”